walkandride/H1B-ViSA-Project/README.md

 ## Tech Stack
 * Docker container running Apache Airflow, v1.10.9, running in `LocalExecutor` mode
 > Airflow provides clear visibility and management of the data workflow.
 It can be scaled to handle various workloads.
-It can run on a single node or clustered into multiple nodes.
+It can run as a single node or clustered into multiple nodes.
 Each node can have 1 to N workers.

 * PostgreSQL 10.12 running on Linux Mint
 > A free and robust RDBMS that is available on various operating systems.
 It provides easy on-prem development and scales easily to the cloud.
 It was chosen to create the staging and truth tables needed for the source of truth data warehouse.
-It also supports columnar storage through [extensions](https://kokes.github.io/blog/2020/05/23/postgres-column-store.html).
-This could simplify the creation of future data marts.
+It also supports columnar storage through [extensions](https://kokes.github.io/blog/2020/05/23/postgres-column-store.html) which could simplify the creation of future data marts.

 * Python 3.7.7
 > Core language for Apache Airflow.